 When I go home to Boston, I always pop into our family’s favourite butcher’s shop, Carl Dunham’s on the London Road, and stock up on Lincolnshire delicacies such as chine (pork stuffed with parsley and spices), haslet (a kind of meatloaf), Lincolnshire sausages and the best ham joints in the world.
 When I prepare one of these joints, I simmer it with celery, carrot and onion added to the cooking water so that I get a lot of fantastic stock for soup and to make pea and ham risotto.
 With any cooked ham leftovers, this creamy pasta sauce with peas is one of our favourite quick suppers – 20 minutes from fridge to plate!
 If I can’t wait until I have my special Lincolnshire ham, I use the ready cooked shredded ham hock that you can buy from Sainsbury’s or Waitrose.

-- Enough dried pasta for two – bows or any shape that will hold a creamy sauce will do
+- Enough dried pasta for two – any shape that will hold a creamy sauce will do

 - 60g cooked ham, chopped into small cubes